goldingn/intecol2013/README.md

 The workshop starts at 12.15, so come along then to see presentations on other new R packages, including Mark Stevenson's work on the geographic profiling.

 ### Tutorial
-During the workshop, I'll be stepping through how GRaF differs from other SDM approaches.
-I'll basically be going through this [tutorial](https://rawgithub.com/goldingn/intecol2013/master/tutorial/graf_workshop.html "GRaF tutorial)").
-I'll try and update this tutorial with any extra stuff that comes up in the meeting.
+During the workshop, I'll be stepping how to fit models in GRaF and how the approach differs from other SDMs approaches.
+I'll basically be going through this [tutorial](https://rawgithub.com/goldingn/intecol2013/master/tutorial/graf_workshop.html).
+I'll try and update this with any extra stuff that comes up in the meeting.

+If you want to follow along, you can download the r code on its own [here](https://github.com/goldingn/intecol2013/blob/master/tutorial/graf_workshop.R)

 ### GRF links
 Here are  that I found useful for getting to grips with Gaussian random fields (AKA Gaussian processes).

 [Rasmussen & Williams' Gaussian Processes book](http://www.gaussianprocess.org/gpml) is free to download and gives a comprehensive overview of GPs.
 They come from a machine learning perspective and the maths is pretty dense, so it isn't very easy reading for non-technical.

-[This blog post](http://www.jameskeirstead.ca/blog/gaussian-process-regression-with-r/) shows how to code up your own Gaussian process regressions in R and is a bit mnore accessible.
+[This blog post](http://www.jameskeirstead.ca/blog/gaussian-process-regression-with-r/) shows how to code up your own Gaussian process regressions in R and is a bit more accessible.

 ### Building R packages